vedika-yadav/Profit-Prophets-Techkriti-25/README.md

 ![Collection channel model](assets/images/collection-channel-model.png)

 The triple-bottom-line assessment evaluates the reuse model beyond commercial viability.
-It captures the economic, social and environmental trade-offs involved in shifting from single-use packaging to a reusable packaging ecosystem.
+It captures the economic, social and environmental trade offs involved in shifting from single use packaging to a reusable packaging ecosystem.

 ![Triple bottom line assessment](assets/images/triple-bottom-line-assessment.png)